These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 Good Reads Rating:4.41

-If you're looking for low stakes, cozy fall fantasy books then you need to read this.
+If you’re looking for low-stakes, cozy fall fantasy books then you need to read this.

-The House Witch is set in a medieval world where witches can command a different form of elemental magic - fire, air, water or earth.
-We follow Finlay who is a mutant - he's a House Witch.
-And he becomes Royal Cook in a castle.
+The House Witch is set in a medieval world where witches can command a different form of elemental magic – fire, air, water or earth.
+We follow Finlay who is a mutant – he’s a House Witch.
+And he becomes a Royal Cook in a castle.
 And his magic means he can cook the most incredible meals.

 This is the most perfect cosy read.

-It's filled with beautiful food imagery, courtly intrigue and magical hijinks.
+Filled with beautiful food imagery, courtly intrigue and magical hijinks.
 Likewise, it features an adorable kitten companion.

 This is also quite light on the romance and fantasy elements.
 But the beautiful, cosy food imagery more than made up for it.
 And reading a fantasy book with a male protagonist is refreshing.